Note: This blog has been updated for the most current versions of the ECL IDE and ECL Watch as well as all the current play cluster information.

 THE ECL IDE

 HPCC Systems was designed for use with the average computer in mind.
 You can use literally any modern computer and a stable internet connection to play with our product.
-When you are ready to dip your toe in the water, visit the Download page on our website.
+When you are ready to dip your toe in the water, visit the Download page on the HPCC Systems website.

 Note: The ECL IDE only runs on the Windows operating systems.
 If you are using a Mac you will need to download Visual Studio and install the ECL extension.
 There will be a more in-depth look into VS Code with the ECL Extension below.